Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

-While it isn’t possible to predict every experience with 100% accuracy, customer journey mapping is a convenient tool for keeping track of critical milestones that every customer hits.
-In this post, I’ll explain everything you need to know about customer journey mapping — what it is, how to create one, and best practices.
+While I can’t promise you’ll predict every step perfectly, customer journey mapping is a great way to track the critical milestones every customer reaches.
+In this post, I’ll walk you through everything you need to know about customer journey mapping — what it is, how to create one, and best practices to help you get it right.

 - What is a customer journey map?